LegrandNico/ComputationalCardioception/README.md

 Executes every notebook in `code/notebooks/` in place with `nbconvert`, writing SVG panels into `figures/`.
 Per-notebook logs go to `logs/notebooks/`, and the target refuses to pretend success: failures are listed with the last 25 log lines and the target exits non-zero.

-Two caveats worth repeating:

-- The target warns if `results/idata/` is missing or empty — the model-comparison and correlation notebooks read the traces directly, not just the summary CSVs, and will fail without them.
-- `nbconvert --inplace` does **not** write on failure, so a failed notebook keeps its *previous* outputs.
-Any figure it was supposed to regenerate is stale, not missing.

-The comparison tables (`results/model_compare.csv`, `results/model_comparison_df.csv`,
-`results/reported_statistics_roc_auc.csv`) are written by the `Figure_5_*` notebooks at this stage.

 ### 4. Refresh the README renders